 Reproductive & Developmental Sciences

-The rationale has never been stronger for advancing our knowledge of human reproductive processes and fetal/neonatal development, in order to improve or control fertility, and to ensure maternal-fetal and neonatal health.
-Growing recognition of the deleterious effects of environmental factors and clinical therapies for other diseases, combined with intrinsic (genetic or post transcription) defects in cellular mechanisms, broadens the interdisciplinary research needed to understand reproductive processes, and to improve the diagnosis and treatment of reproductive disorders.
-At the same time, couples continue to experience unintended pregnancies (with many choosing contragestational methods with significant health risk), due in part to lack of access (cost-related or otherwise), non-compliance and non-use due to perceived risks of side-effects.
-The effects of reproductive health “disorders” on quality of life are personal, but the significant costs on the health care system are societal.
+The rationale has never been stronger for advancing our knowledge of human reproductive processes and fetal/neonatal development, in order to improve or control fertility, and to ensure optimal maternal-fetal and neonatal health.
+Growing recognition of the deleterious effects of environmental factors and clinical therapies for other diseases, combined with intrinsic defects in cellular mechanisms, broadens the interdisciplinary research needed to understand reproductive processes, and to improve the diagnosis and treatment of reproductive disorders.
+At the same time, unintended pregnancy rates have remained high (50-60%) over the last three decades, due in part to lack of access (cost-related or otherwise), as well as non-compliance and non-use due to perceived risks of side-effects.
+These reproductive health “issues” impact quality of life and place a significant financial burden on the health care system.
 It is estimated that the cost of diagnosing and treating infertility in the U.S.A. alone exceeds $5 billion per year; this is an underestimate as it only includes those requesting treatment – which is limited by lack of insurance coverage in many states.
 If pregnancy occurs, the costs of premature delivery and the lifelong health problems associated with “premie babies” are astronomical - $26 billion annually!
-Conversely, unintended pregnancies accounting for 51% (> 1 million) of publicly funded births in the U.S., cost over $11 billion annually.
+Conversely, unintended pregnancies accounting for 51% (> 1 million) of publicly funded births in the U.S. cost over $11 billion annually.
 Clearly, further advances through state-of-the-art research are needed to improve women’s and child health.
 For example, there is a renewed effort by both federal (NICHD) and private (e.g., Gates Foundation) agencies to promote development of the next generation of contraceptives for men and women.
-Likewise, with the development of embryonic stem cells (ESCs) derived from pre-implantation embryos, transferring nuclear material from somatic cells to healthy donor oocytes (somatic cell nuclear transfer; SCNT), as well as the potential to edit and, more importantly, correct mutations in zygotes using newly developed genome editing techniques have cleared a path to treating diseases that were recently thought to be incurable.
+Lastly, advances in the derivation of embryonic stem cells (ESCs) from pre-implantation embryos, transferring nuclear material from somatic cells to healthy donor oocytes (somatic cell nuclear transfer; SCNT), as well as the potential to edit and, more importantly, correct mutations in zygotes using newly developed genome editing techniques have cleared a path to treating diseases that were recently thought to be incurable.

-The division, in combination with researchers in the Department of Obstetrics and Gynecology at OHSU, is the only program that includes a Specialized Cooperative Center Program in Reproduction and Infertility Research (SCCPIR) and a Contraceptive Development Research Center (CDRC), both sponsored by the NIH, NICHD.
+The division, in combination with researchers in the Department of Obstetrics and Gynecology at OHSU, is the only program that includes a National Center for Translational Research in Reproduction and Infertility (NCTRI) and a Contraceptive Development Research Center (CDRC), both sponsored by the NIH, NICHD.
 Investigative efforts in the centers use nonhuman primates in translational studies seeking to understand the neurologic, endocrine and local mechanisms controlling fertility during the menstrual cycle and to develop novel therapies for treating infertility or to prevent pregnancy in women.
-Most recently, division scientists joined a NIH-supported consortium of biophysical, biological and clinical researchers to begin an oncofertility program designed to generate therapies for maintaining or restoring fertility in women undergoing treatment for cancer.
-Division scientists collaborate with research-oriented pharmaceutical companies in these efforts, and actively train the next generation of researchers in women's health through national and international programs.
+Most recently, division scientists were instrumental in forming the Oregon Permanent Contraception Research Center (OPERM), which is supported by a generous gift from the Bill and Melinda Gates Foundation and aims to develop a highly effective, safe, low cost, nonsurgical and highly portable method of permanent contraception to meet the unmet needs of women around the world who desire to have no additional children.